ericsalvi/Add-Reading-Minutes-to-Blog-Posts/README.md

 The first part, `content.post_body` is gathering all of the information from the post body.
 Pretty straightforward.
 Then appending the filter `wordcount` is telling us to get the total number of words in the post body.
 After that I then added `divide(300)` which will divide the wordcount by 300.
 Through seaching the Interent I found that the average adult human reads approximately 300 words per minute.

 ## The Why
 The above code is the basis of how I came up with this snippet.
 I saw popular social platforms achieving this type of feature and wanted to replicate it in HubSpot.
-I had a good grasp on HubL for the blog markup and knew that if I were to come up with this same feature in HubSpot, I should be able to do it through HubL filters.
-Through testing I realized that it was not rounding properly so an 899 word count for a blog post would ideally give me a result of 3 (899/300) but in actuallity it yeilded 2.
+I had a good grasp on HubL for the blog markup and knew that if I were to come up with this same feature in HubSpot, I should be able to match it through HubL filters.
+However, through testing I realized that it was not rounding properly so an 899 word count for a blog post on paper would give us a result of 3 (899/300) but in actuallity it yeilded 2.
 I knew something was wrong.
-I had to come up with a better solution from this base code.
+I had to come up with a better solution using my base code.

 ## The Updated Code
 ```